Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-For a short-throw, this Acer projector is as cheap as they come.
+This Acer projector is as cheap as they come for a short-throw projector.
 But will that discount price be reflected in its picture quality, gaming performance, or overall brightness?
 Read on in my Acer H6517ST projector review to find out how it surmounted its shortcomings to make it onto our list in the number five spot for the best projectors.

 You can also check out the best 1080p projector.